tim13gr/E-BAG/README.md

 # E-BAG
-Enumeration Based Ambigous Genotypes (HLA genes)
+Enumeration Based Ambiguous Genotypes (HLA genes)

 A python3 script for finding potential ambiguous genotypes for HLA-typing, based on the idea of Gene Feature Enumeration (Mack SJ.
 2015).
 HLA genotyping can be ambiguous due to the lack of phasing especially for genes like DPB1 that IMGT contains alleles sequenced only for few gene features (UTRs, Exons, Introns).
 E-BAG enumerates the gene features of a requested HLA gene from IMGT and use that enumeration in order to report possible ambiguous genotypes with shuffled gene features for an input allele pair(genotype).